Leonardo Bonetti

 PhD

-Junior Research Fellow
+Research Fellow

 Investigating the brain mechanisms underlying encoding and recognition of temporal patterns

 Time is a central constituent of the physical world and several pieces of information available in the environment becomes meaningful only when sequentially arranged over time.
-Thus, the main aim of my research is to understand and mathematically model how the healthy brain processes temporal patterns and information evolving over time.
+Thus, the main aim of my research is to understand and mathematically model how the healthy brain processes temporal sequences and information evolving over time.
 To do so, I use state-of-the-art neuroimaging techniques such as magnetoencephalogray (MEG) and (functional) magnetic resonance imaging (fMRI) in connection with sequences of stimuli arranged over time and presented either via auditory or visual channel.

 While my current research focuses on healthy individuals at different stages of their life, a primary future step that I wish to undertake consists of applying our paradigms and analysis methods to clinical populations such as patients affected by dementia.